2014 Trinity Ridge Whitebark Pine Restoration Project

 Westside Range Project

 The proposed action for both the Stringer Pasture C&H and the Van Wyck Holding S&G Allotment is to continue to authorize livestock grazing at current permitted numbers and seasons of use.

 Enhance aspen on approximately 150 acres from near Campbell Creek north to Gibson Creek on the west side of Cascade Reservoir, and; treat vegetation on an estimated 90 acres in the WUI near French Creek and Campbell Creek.

 White Flat Resource Management Project

+This project contributes to the NFP.
 Restores healthy, diverse, and resilient ecosystem to minimize uncharacteristic fire and reduces hazardous fuels.
-420 acres commercial thin; 108 acres precommercial thin; 528 acres prescribed burning.
-A previous DN / FONSI was withdrawn in October 2010.
-A Legal Notice of Decision is anticipated to be published in the Idaho Statesman on October 6, 2011.
+420 acres commercial thin; 244 acres precommercial thin; 720 acres prescribed burning.

 Whitehawk Communications Site Special Use Permit

-Proposal includes designation of the Whitehawk Communications Site, approval of a communications site plan, installation of a new communications building near Whitehawk Lookout to remove the current radio repeater from Whitehawk Lookout and issuance of a special use permit to Valley County to install a radio repeater in the new building to improve emergency radio frequencies for Valley County.
+Proposal includes installation of a communications building near Whitehawk Lookout to improve emergency radio frequencies for Valley Co.
 The building is 8 ' x 8 ' set on 2' x 2' concrete pads.